semgrep/semgrep-docs/docs/deployment/create-account-and-orgs.md

 # Create a Semgrep account and set up organizations

 You can create a Semgrep user account by signing in to Semgrep Cloud Platform (SCP) through GitHub or GitLab.
-After this **initial** sign-in, you can:
+After this **initial sign-in**, you can:

-* Add the rest of your organization (org) to Semgrep through SSO.
+* Add the rest of your organization (org) members to Semgrep.
 * Configure Semgrep to scan in other SCMs, such as Bitbucket.

 :::tip Using SSO for your initial sign-in